Kendall Walton: Education and career

 Walton studied as an undergraduate at the University of California, Berkeley, originally pursuing a major in music, having been a serious musician, probably headed (he thought) towards music theory.
 However, a philosophy course in his sophomore year convinced him to change his major, tentatively, from music to philosophy.
 After a few more courses, he became convinced he had found his calling, stating that he had always been “more or less hooked” on philosophy, despite not knowing it by that name.

 Because of his background in music, Walton expected that he would have an interest in aesthetics and philosophy of art, but was unmoved by his contacts with these fields at Berkeley.
 After graduating in 1961, he pursued postgraduate studies at Cornell University where he attended a seminar with the British philosopher and aesthetician Frank Sibley that he discovered "how exciting aesthetics can be, how serious, rigorous philosophical thought can connect with real, real-world interests in the arts".
 He wrote his dissertation, 'Conceptual Schemes: A Study of Linguistic Relativity and Related Philosophical Problems', with Sydney Shoemaker on philosophy of language, mind and metaphysics, and graduated in 1967 with a Ph.D.

 After having been invited to teach a course on aesthetics that he was not fully prepared for (having only had the one seminar with Sibley), he stayed up nearly all night brainstorming topics, which led to his paper 'Categories of Art'.
-Recognizing that the analytic tradition had not explored aesthetics at the time, he was drawn to the idea of being a pioneer, staying:
+Recognizing that the analytic tradition had not explored aesthetics at the time, he was drawn to the idea of being a pioneer, saying:

 That is more fun, for me, than fine tuning ideas others have worked on for decades or centuries.
 And I don’t have to leave behind my interests in music and the other arts!

 He joined the University of Michigan faculty in 1965, and became Charles L. Stevenson Collegiate Professor in 1999.
 He was elected as a Fellow of the American Academy of Arts and Sciences in 1998, and received an honorary doctorate from the University of Nottingham in 2005.
 He was president of the American Society for Aesthetics from 2003 to 2005.